Pleasant Rowland: Pleasant Company and American Girl

 The first specialized American Girl retail store opened in Chicago in 1998.
 Rowland later recalled: "The last important piece of the original business plan came into being with the building of American Girl Place...
 This would be the American Girl mecca, an extremely special environment with a store, a theater, a museum, and a restaurant."

-In the summer of 1998, Rowland sold Pleasant Company (now American Girl) to Mattel Inc. for $700 million.
+In the summer of 1998, Rowland sold Pleasant Company (now American Girl) to Mattel Inc. for $700 million (equivalent to $ today).
 As a result of the transaction, Mattel appointed Rowland as vice chairman of Mattel's board.
 In July 2000, Rowland retired as a Mattel board member and as president of American Girl.

 Other ventures

 In 2001, Rowland purchased retailer MacKenzie-Childs, based in Aurora, NY, from Victoria MacKenzie-Childs and Richard MacKenzie-Childs.
 After Rowland restructured the company's management team in 2006, MacKenzie-Childs became profitable.
 In 2008, Rowland sold MacKenzie-Childs to the part owners of Twin Lakes Capital Lee Feldman and Howard Cohen.

 To support research into early reading instruction, and update and distribute The Superkids Reading Program she developed at Addison-Wesley, Rowland founded the nonprofit Rowland Reading Foundation in 2003.
 The reading program was purchased by education publisher Zaner-Bloser in 2015 and continues to be used in thousands of classrooms across the U.S.

 In September 2010, Rowland received an honorary doctorate from Edgewood College in Madison, Wisconsin.
 She has also received honorary degrees from the University of Wisconsin-Madison and University of Hartford.